maubanel/UE5-Lighting/reflection/README.md

 ##### `Step 19.`\|`ITL`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 After rebooting and a long rebuilding of materials we are ready to go.
 This effect would be best for puddles, a mirror or water.
 Lets put a cube in the area and scale it putting the **M_Reflection** material on it.
+This will be like a mirrored floor.

 ![add mirrored floor surface](images/MirrorFLoor.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 20.`\|`ITL`| :large_blue_diamond: :large_blue_diamond:

+Lets run the game and see what a very reflective flat plane surface looks like with our existing reflections.

 ![alt_text](images/.jpg)